- Enrollment of approximately 1,000 students.

 - Facilities include 16 academic, athletic, student life and support buildings and five residence halls, along with suite-style apartments and rental houses adjacent to campus.

-- Recent improvements include the construction of Cruzen-Murray Library; complete renovations of Voorhees and Finney Residence Halls; a second phase renovation of Boone Science Hall; construction of the Marty Holly Athletics Center; and major upgrades to Simplot Stadium for the College’s reestablished football program.
+- Recent improvements include the addition of two new, modular dorms on the south side of campus; construction of Cruzen-Murray Library; complete renovations of Voorhees and Finney Residence Halls; continued upgrades to Anderson Residence Hall; a second phase renovation of Boone Science Hall; construction of the Marty Holly Athletics Center; and the addition of lights at Simplot Stadium (football, soccer, lacrosse) and Wolfe Field (baseball).

 - Our campus is 30 minutes from downtown Boise and its numerous cultural, arts, entertainment, dining, and professional sports offerings.

 - The campus is within a short drive of countless world-class outdoor opportunities, including skiing, whitewater rafting, hiking, fishing, mountain biking, and wildlife viewing.